2022 C8 Chevrolet Corvette Stingray Launch Editions detailed

 Chevrolet’s first right-hand drive Corvette is coming in October this year – Launch Edition to kick off sales

-While the word of a new Chevrolet Corvette is always welcome anywhere in the world, the new C8-generation model revealed last year was a particularly exciting one for us in the UK.
-That’s because alongside its new mid-engined layout and naturally aspirated V8 engine, Chevrolet also confirmed that for the first time in its 67-year history the Corvette will be factory-built in right-hand drive, and will come to the UK.
+Chevrolet has revealed further details of the new UK-market C8 Corvette Stingray that will arrive in October this year, including the exclusive launch edition.
+A new Corvette is always exciting, but the C8 is different for a few reasons.
+That’s because alongside its new mid-engined layout and naturally aspirated V8 engine, Chevrolet also confirmed that for the first time in its 67-year history the Corvette will be factory-built in right-hand drive.

-As standard, all UK Corvettes will include the desirable Z51 performance package which combines larger Brembo brakes with front-mounted cooling ducts, a limited-slip differential, shorter axle ratio, sports exhaust system, level 1 aero package and Michelin Pilot Sport 4 S tyres.
+As standard, all UK Corvettes will include the desirable Z51 performance package which includes a larger Brembo brake package, a limited-slip differential, shorter axle ratio, sports exhaust system, level 1 aero package and Michelin Pilot Sport 4 S tyres.

 The powertrain is unchanged from that of American Corvettes, combining GM’s new LT2 6.2-litre atmospheric V8 and a new eight-speed dual-clutch transmission.
 There is no manual available, nor is there likely to be one due to the low take-up over the previous C7’s life cycle.
 Despite being just the first of many more powerful derivatives of C8 Corvette, power is still rated at 490bhp, with a peak of 470lb ft of torque, a quite significant jump on a basic Carrera’s figures.

 As mentioned above, the C8 Corvette has many firsts, but the greatest change might yet not be the new mid-engined chassis or dual-clutch transmission, but the ability to finally give European rivals a run for their money without the inherent disadvantage of being left-hand drive only.
 If nothing else, the Corvette will now be a much easier car to thread through a drive-through restaurant.